17jwk3/SimRaceMods/README.md

 A collection of opensource Sim Racing mods for people looking to build their own hardware or contribute their designs and ideas to the community.

-# Fanatec brake Mod pictures
+# Fanatec CSL & CSL Elite Pedals Loadcell Upgrade

 10mm inside diameter and 30mm outside diameter